khaninger/rigidbody-rs/README.md

 My opinion is that robotics has limited code re-use because of hardware diveristy and high difficulty from hardware/software complexity (large # of interdependent modules, leaky abstractions, etc).
 ROS2 aims to improve code re-use through packaging dep management, build env, and middleware together.
 But ROS2 is multilingual (C++ and Python).
 By just using a language which can meet the performance requirements (i.e. not Python) and which has sensible dependency management (i.e. not C++ or Python), you just need interprocess communication or middleware, a much easier problem.

+### Why not Rapier (Rust physics engine)
+Rapier has a great physics engine, but has high complexity to support arbitrary changes to the dynamics scene which we don't prioritize here.

+Additionally, the forward dynamics essentially closed, and inverse dynamics not exposed over an interface.